 Can I claim my Travel & Subsistence (T&S) expenses?

-To assist you to clarify your SDC status, Champion Contractors have developed a robust assessment process and if it is your intention to claim expenses while using our Plus Pay Service, then you will be issued with an online assessment form to complete as soon as your assignment has commenced.
+To help you to clarify your SDC status, Champion Contractors have developed a robust assessment process.
+If it is your intention to claim expenses while using our Plus Pay Service, then you will be issued with an online assessment form to complete once you have signed and returned your welcome pack documents.

 How do I know if I can claim expenses?

-If we conclude that you are not subject to SDC then you will be eligible to claim tax relief on your expenses.
-Champion will issue you with a full guidance pack to confirm your entitlements – we will also verify the process that we need you to follow when claiming.
+If we conclude that you are not subject to SDC on your assignment, then you will be eligible to claim tax relief on your expenses.
+At this stage, Champion will issue you with a full guidance pack to confirm your entitlements and will update your portal access to allow you to submit expense claims.

 If your working practices change during the course of your assignment, we ask you to immediately contact Champion as this will enable us to help you reassess your SDC status.